[LUM#22] Portraits of AI

 Generative AI, symbolic AI, deep learning, neural networks… To better understand the scope of the ever-present field of artificial intelligence, Lum invites you to delve into its methods, explore its scientific and social applications, and examine its limitations.
 Issue 22 of Lum was published in October 2024.

 This22nd issue of Lum magazine naturally aims to help you better understand artificial intelligence.
-First, in the opening section on methods, we’ll explore what AI actually is—a question with as many answers as there are people discussing it.
+In the first section, dedicated to methods, we begin by exploring what AI is—a question with as many answers as there are people to ask.
 What is a neural network, machine learning, federated learning, and symbolic AI?
-In this section, Lum breaks down the basics of AI with the computer scientists and mathematicians at the heart of the technology.
+In this section, Lum breaks down the basics of AI with the computer scientists and mathematicians at the heart of the field.

 Finally, the third section examines the social applications of AI, such as its contributions to public discourse.
-It also addresses its limitations, as it is a technology that consumes vast amounts of energy and data.
-This section further raises the critical question of AI’s role in higher education and its appropriate use by students.
+It also explores its limitations, as it is a technology that consumes vast amounts of energy and data.
+This section also raises the critical question of AI’s role in higher education and its appropriate use by students.

 (If you would like to receive a print copy ofLum, please send an email to the communications department with your contact information and mailing address.)